lyokha/nginx-healthcheck-plugin/README.md

 In this configuration two *health check services* are declared: they are bound to *service variables* `$hs_service_healthcheck` and `$hs_service_healthcheck0`.
 The services run two instances of an *asynchronous* Haskell handler `checkPeers` in every Nginx worker process when the workers start.
-The services has complementary *service update hooks* that run a Haskell handler `updatePeers` *synchronously* in the main Nginx thread when the service variable updates, i.e. every 5 (or up to 7) seconds as stated in values *interval* and *peerTimeout* in
+The services have complementary *service update hooks* that run a Haskell handler `updatePeers` *synchronously* in the main Nginx thread when the service variable updates, i.e. every 5 (or up to 7) seconds as stated in values *interval* and *peerTimeout* in